 Lessons learned as an Airbnb Superhost

-Now, having been Airbnb hosts for four properties, with 83 reviews with an average 4.9 star rating and Super Host status under our belts, I’d say we’ve been pretty successful.
-Rather than just covering expenses, short term rentals have become key to augmenting our income while sharing our little pieces of heaven with others.
+When renting out my first cottage, it was with the goal of earning just enough revenue to cover the property taxes and insurance.
+That way, it would end up being 100% no cost for me to use.
+Now, having been an Airbnb host for four different properties with an average 4.97 star rating and Super Host status under my belt, I’d say I’ve been pretty successful.
+Rather than just covering expenses, short term rental has become key to augmenting my income while sharing my little piece of heaven with others.

-Here are my own personal lessons learned from short-term renting of our vacation properties.
+Here are my own personal lessons learned from short-term renting of a vacation property and also my current rental property which is my full time home.

 1. Check your insurance policy